-- Initiated the project, meeting key stakeholders, - Reviewed Council, State government and other policies and legislation. - Prepared an up-to-date inventory of each park for - Reviewed safety audit information. - Visited and reported on every play space in the Shire. - Analysed demographic data for the Shire. - Reviewed the overall distribution of play spaces across the whole municipality. - Prepared maps showing the distribution of play spaces across the Shire, and identified gaps in play space distribution in Maryborough. - In conjunction with council officers, prepared an on-line community engagement survey that was conducted across the municipality (received back 326 responses, which is the largest response to such a survey received by the Shire). - Conducted informal phone interviews with key stakeholders. - Analysed the community engagement data. - Prepared a report on every play space in the Shire, with some preliminary sketch plans (Volume 3). - Prepared a play space Strategy (this Volume1). - Summarised the demographic data and the community engagement process and outcomes (Volume 2). - Considered the outcomes of the Splash Park feasibility report and its implications for this Strategy document.
+- Initiated the project, meeting key stakeholders, orientation. - Reviewed Council, State government and other policies and legislation. - Prepared an up-to-date inventory of each park for play. - Reviewed safety audit information. - Visited and reported on every play space in the Shire. - Analysed demographic data for the Shire. - Reviewed the overall distribution of play spaces across the whole municipality. - Prepared maps showing the distribution of play spaces across the Shire, and identified gaps in play space distribution in Maryborough. - In conjunction with council officers, prepared an on-line community engagement survey that was conducted across the municipality (received back 326 responses, which is the largest response to such a survey received by the Shire). - Conducted informal phone interviews with key stakeholders. - Analysed the community engagement data. - Prepared a report on every play space in the Shire, with some preliminary sketch plans (Volume 3). - Prepared a play space Strategy (this Volume1).Summarised the demographic data and the - community engagement process and outcomes (Volume 2).
+Considered the outcomes of the Splash Park feasibility constant and its implications for this Strates - feasibility report and its implications for this Strategy document.